BryanBradfo/physics-guided-ml/README.md

 *   **Methodology:** Implemented a **PINN** using a ResNet backbone with a custom differentiable physics layer (Singular Isothermal Sphere model).
 I utilized **Curriculum Learning**, gradually increasing the weight of the physics loss ($\lambda_{physics}$) from 0 to 1.0 during training.
 *   **Key Results:**
     *   Achieved **~95% Validation Accuracy**.
-    *   Successfully reconstructed the un-lensed source plane during the forward pass.
+    *   Successfully reconstructed the unlensed source plane during the forward pass.
     *   Extracted physical parameters (Einstein Radius $\theta_E$) distributions that correlate physically with the substructure classes.

 ### 2. Multi-Class Classification (Common Test I)